 Polyphemus change dramatically during the caterpillar cycle and in their final instar become a fantastic three- or four-inch green caterpillar with silver and/or red spots on the side.
-See the photo above by our friend Mona Milller.
+See the photo below by our friend Mona Milller.

 Ailanthus Webworm Moth